do-not-track-me/isothiazoline-allergy/README.md

 **Methylisothiazoline** (MI), **Methylchloroisothiazoline** (MCI), **Octhilinone** or **octyl-isothiazoline** (OIT), **Benzisothiazolinone** (BIT), and some **fragrances** might also contain these

 There can be some variation in the naming, and they might also be mentioned as the chemical names, for example: 2-methyl-4-isothiazolin-3-one.
-There are also various [brand names](https://dermnetnz.org/topics/methylisothiazolinone-allergy) (see chapter "alternative names") but I haven't come across them in EU produtcts
+There are also various [brand names](https://dermnetnz.org/topics/methylisothiazolinone-allergy) (see chapter "alternative names") but I suspect this kind of naming might be more common in the US, at least I haven't come across these in any EU products.

 To make things a bit easier though, i'll refer to the substance as MI in the rest of the page